pverma12394/omop_cdm_mimic/etl/README.md

-# ETL Pipeline for mapping MIMIC-IV data to OMOP CDM v5.4 using dbt
+# ELT Pipeline for mapping MIMIC-IV data to OMOP CDM v5.4 using dbt

 ## Initial Setup